BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/top.md

 ---
 **Affront of Challengers:**

 This boss should have a very minimal healing requirement (assuming Searing Death are interrupted) so you should focus your cooldowns on damage here, keep in mind to cast your Hammer of Wraths into Dessia.
-If you're tank is getting overwhelmed you can Divine Shield or Blessing of Protection + Taunt one mortal strike to make him able to stabilize easier.
+If your tank is getting overwhelmed you can Divine Shield or Blessing of Protection + Taunt one mortal strike to make him able to stabilize easier.

 **Xav the Unfallen:**